Best Size Shed For a Home Gym: Dimensions For Different Goals

 Image of a woman working out in a shed.

 Many home gyms will have some kind of free weights setup.
 For many home gyms that’s the only thing they have.
-And for good reason; with free weights you can train for so many goals.
-And most gyms that have a setup with only free weights can also be used for bodyweight exercises or changed to be that way with some minor changes.
+And for good reason; with free weights, you can train for so many goals.
+Most gyms that have a setup with only free weights can also be used for bodyweight exercises or changed to be that way with some minor changes.

 What do you need for a free weights gym?